Robust Phase Retrieval via Reverse Kullback-Leibler Divergence: Performance Evaluation Using Synthetic Data

-We also evaluate the sample efficiency of RKLD-WF.
-For this experiment, we fixed $N=100$ for the Gaussian model and swept the oversampling factor $\alpha$ over $[2, 6]$ with a step of $0.1$.
-For the CDP model, the signal length is $N=256$ and the number of the patterns, $L$ varies between $\left[2,8\right]$ with a step of $1$.
-We run $100$ \emph{MC} simulations with $K = 1000$ for each choice of $\alpha$ and $L$.
-Figures \ref{fig:wfplot1}(e) and (f) shows the empirical probability of success vs. the oversampling factors, for the Gaussian and CDP models, respectively.
-For the Gaussian case, it can be clearly seen that the required number of samples for our RKLD-WF method is significantly lower than those of the other algorithms.
-This implies a higher empirical sample efficiency of the RKLD-WF algorithm.
-For the CDP case also, RKLD-WF has a sample efficiency notably higher than those of WF-$\ell_2$ and WF-Poisson.
+We also evaluated the sample efficiency of RKLD-WF and compared to that of WF-$\ell_2$, WF-Poisson and RWF algorithms.
+For this experiment, we fixed $N=256$ for the CDP model and swept $L$ over $[2, 8]$ with a step-size of $1$.
+For the Gaussian model, the signal length was set to $N=100$ and the oversampling factor $\alpha$ was varied between $\left[2,6\right]$ with a step-size of $0.1$.
+We ran $100$ \emph{MC} simulations with $K = 1000$ for each value of $\alpha$ and $L$.
+Figures \ref{fig:wfplot1}(b) and (c) show the empirical probability of success vs. the oversampling factors, for the CDP and Gaussian models, respectively.
+For the CDP case, RKLD-WF has a sample efficiency notably higher than those of the WF-$\ell_2$ and WF-Poisson algorithms.
+For the Gaussian case, it can be clearly seen that the required number of samples for RKLD-WF is significantly lower than those of the other algorithms implying a higher empirical sample efficiency of the RKLD-WF algorithm.